stoflom/various/README.md

 *   **`compare_and_delete`**: Finds and deletes files in a target directory that are content-duplicates of files in a separate reference directory.
 Useful for cleaning up redundant copies.

-*   **`cp-safe`**: A safe copy utility.
-If a file with the same name already exists at the destination, `cp-safe` renames the new file with a numeric suffix instead of overwriting it.

 ### GPS & GPX Utilities

 A suite of tools for managing GPS data in image files and for cleaning and converting GPX track files.
 For a detailed description of the GPX file cleanup workflow, see README-gpx.md.